e-dschungel/latexmk-config/README.md

 ###Gnuplot (*.gp)
 Requirements: gnuplot

-Conversion to eps using the postscript terminal.
+Conversion to eps using the cairoeps terminal.
 The terminal and the output filename are set automatically, so you don't need to set it in your *.gp file.
 Dependencies from external data files are handled if they are named *.dat or *.csv.
+A \graphicspath{{graphics/}} statement (see example in testing branch) is required.

 ### SVG (*.svg)